eshenka/ArtificialInsight/vectorDB/README.md

 1. **Connection refused to Milvus**: Ensure Milvus is running and accessible
 2. **Memory issues with large models**: Consider using smaller embedding models or increasing server memory
 3. **Slow search performance**: Adjust index parameters or increase the number of server workers
+4. **Ollama models not loading**: Check OLLAMA_HOST is correct and accessible, and that models are specified correctly

 ## Contributing